Project Showcase

 Few states have borne a greater toll from natural disasters than Louisiana.
 Hurricane Katrina ravaged the state in 2005, killing nearly 1,600 residents.
 Less deadly but still powerful hurricanes have pummeled Louisiana since.
 Other natural disasters have also wreaked havoc, including a 2021 winter storm that triggered widespread power outages across northern Louisiana.

 The Louisiana Department of Health (LDH) began planning work in July 2021 with CDC funding and project management support from the Association of State and Territorial Health Officials (ASTHO).
-Today, invasively ventilated Louisianans living at home, who require 24/7 access to power, are receiving funding to purchase additional batteries to extend ventilator runtime, affording more time for evacuation planning.
-In short duration outages, the need for evacuation may be averted altogether.
+ASTHO hired Eric Cote, an expert in power outage planning for individuals with disabilities, to work with LDH to develop an operational plan for the initiative.

 For other jurisdictions inspired by Louisiana’s Power Outage Partners initiative, ASTHO has published a Toolkit that chronicles the Louisiana project and serves as a roadmap jurisdictions can use to boost power outage support for life support users.